trungnd95/.dotfiles/README.md

 After that it will create .husky forder that contains all hooks command inside, for example pre-commit, pre-push ...

+- After that, we need to add hook command executed to .husky using `lint-staged` or `pretty-quick`

 ## 4. VS Code Configuration

 We need some VScode setup to make it helps us run Eslint and prettier automatically.
 Otherwise, we have to to run `yarn lint` and `prettier --write` normally by hand.